 photographed by Tamar Tsubery

-Fried is completing her B.F.A. at Bezalel Academy of Arts and Design, where she received the 2025 Excellence Award.
-She was awarded the Cooper Scholarship for an art study trip in New York.
-Her work has been shown at venues including HaMiffal and the Charles Clore Gallery.
+Fried completed her B.F.A. with distinction at Bezalel Academy of Arts and Design, where she received several excellence awards.
+Her work has been exhibited at venues including HaMiffal and the Charles Clore Gallery.

 Education